BowDown097/NKFrameworkDecomp/STYLE_GUIDE.md

 # Style Guide

 ### Important Note
-THESE RULES DO NOT APPLY GLOBALLY.
-Sometimes the devs just felt like ignoring them.<br>
-Only fall back on rules for a name if you absolutely cannot find a symbol for or mention of the name.<br>
-Always use any other rules, unless if you are absolutely sure that something is done a different way (for example, NKMessages ignores many of these rules, verified with function name symbols and line numbers in errors).
+Always follow the rules, unless if it can be verified that something is being done a different way through symbols or error messages, because sometimes the devs just decide to not be consistent.

 ## Syntax
 - The opening bracket of a code block is placed on the same line.